FESTIVAL FACEMASK REQUIREMENTS AS IT RELATES TO ADA & RELIGION

 6. SPACE: The contracted space is to be used solely by the Exhibitor whose name appears on the contract and no portion can be sublet or assigned.

 7. GUARANTEE: Producer does not guarantee in any way the attendance figures for the Event.
 Producer does not guarantee the success of Exhibitor.
 Producer does not guarantee the Event schedule.
-Producer does not guarantee Exhibitor will not contract or become exposed to any pandemic, such as the recent COVID-19 Coronavirus at the Event.
+Producer does not guarantee another postponement due to a pandemic.

 8. EXHIBITOR’S PROPERTY:

 A. Although security service will be furnished for the Event, all of Exhibitor’s property at the Event shall be stored at the sole risk of Exhibitor.
-Neither Producer, nor the the City, County, and State where the Event is hosted, assume any responsibility for damage to, loss, or theft of property belonging to Exhibitor, its agent, employees, business invitees, visitors or guests.
+Neither Producer, nor the City of Surprise, nor Maricopa County, assume any responsibility for damage to, loss, or theft of property belonging to Exhibitor, its agent, employees, business invitees, visitors or guests.

 B. Exhibitor agrees to remove its exhibit from Event site by the final move-out time.
 In the event of a failure to do so, Exhibitor agrees to forfeit its security deposit paid to Producer.
 A breach of any term or condition in this Agreement, which results in damages to Producer, or a failure by Exhibitor to remove any exhibit equipment at the time determined by Producer, shall cause the Exhibitor to become immediately liable on any unpaid sums owing hereunder.